dmouscher/nomic/rules-3.md

 Mobile Units may move to adjacent tiles at a movement cost.
 Destroyed Units are completely removed.
 Capitals may not be destroyed, and may not have units on them.
+Units May Exist on Harvested Tiles, however said Harvest produces no resources so long as a unit shares the Tile.

 All Units and Upgrade Paths Will be located in an easily accessible location, decided by the admin.
 New units and upgrades may be proposed.